-These light and fluffy scones are so easy to make – with or without currants!
-They’re the perfect vehicle for clotted cream, lemon curd, jam or even German plum butter.
+These light and fluffy scones are so easy to make – with or without currants.
+They’re the perfect vehicle for homemade clotted cream, lemon curd, sweet jam or even German plum butter.
+All you need are a few basic ingredients.

-Scones with clotted cream are my go-to sweet treat in the UK, always with a big cup of tea.
-Now that I’ve learned how to make them at home, I can enjoy them anytime.
-And now you can, too!
+Now that I’ve learned how to make classic classic British scones at home, I can enjoy them anytime.
+And now you can, too.

 I originally thought that another difference is in how the scones are cut.
-The scones I’ve eaten in the UK and Ireland have all been round, while scones I see in the US are cut into triangles.
+The scones I’ve eaten in the UK and Ireland have all been round with either smooth or fluted edges, while scones I see in the US are cut into triangles.
 However, I’ve since learned that you will find British scones in the triangle shape.
-I guess I just need to go back to the UK and Ireland and do more scone research. 🙂

-As I mentioned, I prefer British scones because I love the scone + cream + jam (or lemon curd) combo.
+I prefer British scones because I love the scone + cream + jam (or lemon curd) combo.
 It’s heaven.
 American scones are too sweet and dry for my tastes.
-The recipe I’m sharing with you today makes it easy to enjoy fresh British scones anywhere!
+The recipe I’m sharing with you today makes it easy to enjoy fresh British scones anywhere.
+If you’d like to top it with fresh clotted cream, try my clotted cream recipe here.

 I’ve made these scones loads of time and have even taught others to make them in virtual baking classes.
-They’re are always a hit!
-They’re perfect for all kinds of occasions, such as:
+They’re are always a hit and perfect for all kinds of occasions, such as:

 - tea parties